Priyasunil26/Documentation/Documentation.md

 - When prompted, enter your credentials (username and password) for the Windows VM.
 - Once connected, you'll see the Windows VM desktop on your Machine.

-### 3.Setting up postgreSQL Database
+### 3. Setting up PostgreSQL Database
   #### 1. Setting up PostgreSQL in Windows VM
   To set up a PostgreSQL database in Windows VM follow these detailed steps:
   - Download the [PostgreSQL installer for Windows](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads).
   - Install PostgreSQL using the installer.
-  - Install PostgreSQL on your Virtual machine by following the steps in the link [Link to install PostgreSQL](https://www.postgresqltutorial.com/postgresql-getting-started/install-postgresql/).
+  - For further guidance, you can refer to the following[Link to install PostgreSQL](https://www.postgresqltutorial.com/postgresql-getting-started/install-postgresql/).

 **Instructions:**
   - For installing a MySQL database in a Windows VM, refer to the steps outlined in this [guide](https://dev.mysql.com/doc/refman/8.3/en/windows-installation.html).
   - To install an MS SQL database in Azure, follow the instructions provided in this [guide](https://learn.microsoft.com/en-us/sql/database-engine/install-windows/install-sql-server?view=sql-server-ver16).

 #### 2. Setting Up an Azure Database for PostgreSQL (For Managed instance)

   To set up a PostgreSQL database on Azure with the desired configurations, follow these detailed steps:

-  - Click on "+create a resource", navigate to the services list, select "Database", and then choose the Azure Database for PostgreSQL option.
+  - Click on "+ create a resource", navigate to the services list, select "Database", and then choose the Azure Database for PostgreSQL option.
   ![Create Resource](images/create-resource.png)
   ![Azure Database](images/search-database.png)
   - Proceed to enter the required information to establish your Database: